 - 1. During your first term, start drafting your program of study and assembling your graduate advisory committee.
-Establish best communication practices with your advisor and other committee members. - 2.
-By the beginning of the second term, enroll in a certificate program if you plan to complete one for your area of emphasis credits. - 3.
-If you are a certificate student who has been accepted into the MNR program but are not currently enrolled in the MNR degree, you need to submit a change of degree form to enroll in the MNR program before completing your certificate.
-If you finish your certificate before submitting a change of degree, you will have to reapply to the MNR program. - 4.
+Establish best communication practices with your advisor and other committee members.
+The program of study is absolutely due 15 weeks before your final exam, though it is highly recommended that you complete it before you complete 18 credits. - 2.
+By the beginning of the second term, enroll in a certificate program if you plan to complete one for your area of emphasis credits.
+If you started in a certificate and then transferred to the MNR program, disregard this step. - 3.
+If you are a certificate student who has been accepted into the MNR program but are not currently enrolled in the MNR degree, you need to submit a change of degree form to enroll in the MNR program before starting the last term of your certificate.
+If you finish your certificate before submitting a change of degree, you will have to reapply to OSU. - 4.
 Before you complete 18 credits, finalize your Graduate Advisory Committee and submit your program of study to the Graduate School. - 5.
-Before you complete 30 credits, start planning your capstone with your advisor and other committee members.
+Before you complete 30 credits, begin detailed planning of your capstone with your advisor and other committee members.
 We highly suggest discussing and agreeing on a timeline for writing, feedback, and final exam expectations with your committee at this time. - 6.
-Prior to your last term, identify an exam date and time and submit a diploma application (at least two weeks before your final exam) for the term you will complete the program.
+At the beginning of your last term, identify an exam date and time and submit a diploma application (at least two weeks before your final exam) for the term you will complete the program.
 If you have made changes to your program of study, submit a new program of study to the Graduate School.
 Any changes to your Program of Study must be submitted to the Graduate School using the Petition for Change of Program Form before taking your final exam.
 Finish any courses that were incompletes before scheduling your final exam. - 7.
 During your last term, register for three or more credits, submit your exam scheduling form (no later than two weeks prior to your final exam), present your capstone project, pass your final exam, and complete all required coursework, totaling 45 credits from the MNR curriculum. - 8.
-After your final exam, make the necessary changes to your capstone report recommended by your committee, fill out the Graduation survey, and submit your final capstone paper to the Scholar Archives https://ir.library.oregonstate.edu/ summer, but you should do so if you are taking classes or working with your advisor on your capstone project.
+After your final exam, make the necessary changes to your capstone report recommended by your committee, and submit your final capstone paper to the OSU ScholarsArchive https://ir.library.oregonstate.edu/